Further down the page, you'll find some explanations regarding the key similarities and differences between the Ryobi RY803001 and the Generac 8874.

 The following charts are provided to show you at a glance how the main specs of the Ryobi RY803001 compare to the Generac 8874.

-- Pressure: With very similar maximum reachable pressures (3000 PSI for the Ryobi RY803001 and 2900 PSI for the Generac 8874), both devices should do an equally good job at lifting and blasting off dirt.
+- Pressure: With very similar maximum reachable pressures (3000 PSI for the Ryobi RY803001 and 2900 PSI for the Generac 8874), both devices should effectively lift and blast away dirt with equal efficiency.

-- Cleaning Power: As the difference in Cleaning Units between the Ryobi RY803001 and the Generac 8874 (6900 and 6960 C.U., respectively) can be considered negligible, we can say that both these devices share the same overall cleaning efficiency.
+- Cleaning Power: The marginal disparity in Cleaning Units between the Ryobi RY803001 and the Generac 8874 (6900 and 6960 CU, respectively) suggests that both devices provide virtually indistinguishable overall cleaning performance.

 Design Comparison

-- Maneuverability: Both products benefit from a set of wheels, which greatly contributes to their maneuverability.
+- Maneuverability: The inclusion of wheels on both products greatly enhances their maneuverability.
 The Ryobi RY803001 has a foam-padded handle and the Generac 8874 a rubber-padded handle, both of which aid in maneuvering.

 Feature Comparison

-- Soap Addition: Both washers allow for the addition of chemical detergent solutions to the water.
+- Soap Addition: Both washers enable users to mix chemical detergent solutions with the water, enhancing their cleaning performance.
 For the Generac 8874, this is achieved via a siphon hose, whereas the Ryobi RY803001 uses an onboard detergent tank.

 - Nozzles: The Generac 8874 is supplied with 0°, 25°, 40°, and soap nozzles, whereas the Ryobi RY803001 comes with a versatile 5-in-1 nozzle.

 - Storage: In contrast to the 8874, which offers convenient onboard storage to keep your accessories at hand, the RY803001 does not have such a feature.
-Both washers offer a way to store your high pressure hose.
-For the RY803001, this is done via a set of straps, while the 8874 allows it thanks to hooks.
+Storing the high-pressure hose is facilitated differently by each washer.
+The RY803001 employs a set of straps, whereas the 8874 provides a similar function using hooks.

 TL;DR